 The best way to handle seepage is to channel it into a watertight holding pond or storage tank.
 In those areas where sufficient soil is unavailable for the construction of filter strips, or where the construction of a holding pond is not feasible, another option is to build a roof over the structure to eliminate additional water being added to the manure stack.
 Roofed storage systems require adequate bedding to absorb and retain the liquid portion of the manure.

 Many farmers scrape manure into piles in the livestock lot rather than haul it during bad weather or busy work periods.
-This practice is not recommended either because of possible herd health problems and water problems.
+This practice is not recommended because of possible herd health problems and water quality problems.
 The severity of those problems depends on characteristics of the livestock yard area where the manure is piled and the area to which runoff flows.
 Regulations governing milk production do not allow milking cows to come in contact with stacked manure.

 Many farmers have open housing for young stock, such as pole sheds, where manure is allowed to accumulate for extended periods of time.
 Roofs on these structures keep rain and snow off the manure.
 These structures are relatively safe for water quality if they are protected from surface-water runoff and if adequate bedding is provided to absorb liquids in the manure.
 To minimize water quality problems, provide adequate bedding to reduce seepage and clean these sheds as frequently as possible.

 The location of livestock manure storage in relation to any well is an important factor in protecting the farm water supply.
 For most livestock manure facilities, the minimum separation distance is 100 feet; 300 feet is preferred, as defined in Missouri Revised Statues, Missouri Private Well Construction Standards (RSMo 256.600).